GG Lupi

 GG Lupi is an eclipsing binary star in the southern constellation of Lupus.
 Most of the time it is a magnitude 5.6 object, making it faintly visible to the naked eye, but during the primary eclipse its brightness falls to 6.1.
-GG Lupi is located 1/2 degree (one full moon diameter) west of the 3rd magnitude star Delta Lupi.
+GG Lupi is located one half-degree (one full moon diameter) west of the third-magnitude star Delta Lupi.